open-quantum-safe/oqs-provider/README.md

 Currently this provider fully enables quantum-safe cryptography for KEM key establishment in TLS1.3 including management of such keys via the OpenSSL (3.0) provider interface and hybrid KEM schemes.
-Also, OQS signatures including CMS functionality are available via the OpenSSL EVP interface.
+Also, QSC signatures including CMS functionality are available via the OpenSSL EVP interface.
 Key persistence is provided via the encode/decode mechanism and X.509 data structures.

-For information about the available OQS algorithms, [refer to the OQS-OpenSSL documentation](https://github.com/open-quantum-safe/openssl#supported-algorithms).
+For information about the available QSC algorithms, [refer to the OQS-OpenSSL documentation](https://github.com/open-quantum-safe/openssl#supported-algorithms).

 Open work items are